Values are important in life because they influence our behavior, personality, attitude, thoughts, and decision-making.

 Values have a purpose in our lives, which is to guide our actions so they are in alignment with our beliefs.
 They also connect us to the core of who we are.

-In this blog post, I will discuss what values are, why they're important, how they are formed, how they benefit you, and how to make a list of your own personal core values.
+In this blog post, I will go over why values are they're important, what values are, how they are formed, how they benefit you, and how to make a list of your own personal core values.

 How values are formed.